owlicious/greyveldt_lore/places/region/hitherlan/region.md

 ### The Asatru : Priests of the Undying
 The Asatru are both the keepers of the Auldeglace Tomb and the crusader army of God Empress Astryd.
-On a mundane level, they are an army of Hitherlani orphans and unwanted children trained for battle from a very young age, often from toddlerhood.
-Until the Return, they will remain stewards of the lamb and defenders of the tomb, but legend has it that a time will come when God Empress Astryd will rise again and the asatru will conquer the nations Hitherlan once possessed, the conquest for the glory of Astryd and the blood of the fallen in sacrament to the Unseelie Court.
+On a mundane level, they are an army of Hitherlan orphans and unwanted children trained for battle from a very young age, often from toddlerhood.
+Until the Return, they will remain stewards of the land and defenders of the tomb, but legend has it that a time will come when God Empress Astryd will rise again and the asatru will conquer the nations Hitherlan once possessed, the conquest for the glory of Astryd and the blood of the fallen in sacrament to the Unseelie Court.

 ### The Proletariat
 A bunch of mostly pretty inbred farmers who believe in magic, in the sense that they live in terror of the whims of their capricious god and lascivious birdfolk.
 (As discussed, the birdfolk aren't really terribly lascivious at all...)
 More on them later.